-Donating low-basis, long-term securities directly to Marquette remains a tax-wise strategy.
+Donating low-basis, long-term securities (owned for more than one year) directly to Marquette remains a tax-wise strategy.
 If donors itemize their deductions, they can claim a charitable income tax deduction for the fair market value of the donated securities and avoid capital gains tax on the stock's appreciation.
 If donors no longer itemize, donating appreciated stock still provides the benefit of not having to pay tax on the appreciation (see Bundling Gifts below for a creative alternative).
 Please visit our website for Marquette's stock transfer instructions.